khaosnmt/polycom-click2call/README.md

 instantly dial the number.

 # TODO:
-  * Add some kind of confirmation before dialing to prevent accidental and potentially embarassing calls.
-  * Get rid of hard coded creds
-  * Possibly make some kind of SFX for auto-installation
-  * Make an easier way to change the phone's IP, possibly make a selection dialog to change between phones
+  * Make an easier way to change the phone's IP and credentials, possibly make a selection dialog to change between phones from the system tray